chanon/vue-ts-hot-reload-example/README.md

 - Use TypeScript in `.vue` component files
 - Simple explicit webpack 4 configuration files that are commented and readable so you are able to customize further to suit your needs.
 - Uses latest recommended cli tools `webpack-serve` for development and `webpack-command` for building production assets.
+- Bare-bones with the least complexity possible.
+It doesn't include anything additional such as Vuex, testing frameworks etc. since you might not want to use them.

 # How to use
 1. Download/clone the project